raofida75/Best-neighbourhoods-to-settle-in-Toronto-/README.md

 In 2019, Canada had the eighth largest immigrant population, with 35 percent settling in Toronto.
 Toronto is divided into 140 distinct districts.
 In this project, I will analyse and classify Toronto neighbourhoods based on their desirability using Machine Learning and Data Visualization.

+## Dataset
+<b> Toronto neighbourhood profile dataset </b>: It contains various characteristics such as neighbourhood ID, total population, and so on for 140 neighbourhoods in Toronto.
+<b> Neighbourhood.geojson dataset</b>: It contains the longitude and latitude of each neighbourhood.
+<b> Neighbourhood crime rates </b>: It contains the crime rate for different offences in each neighbourhoods.

 ## Methodology

 Metrics to be considered when grouping neighbourhoods include: